MarkkBarrett/HandbookCA/HandbookVSCode/Content/Maintainable-Code.md

 - Leave dead code lingering
 - Share the same branch
 - Merge multiple unrelated commits
+- Leave outdated comments
+- Mix differant naming styles
+- Skip testing to save time
+- Assume others will figure it out from code alone

 ## Full Guidelines for Best Practices

 **1. Ensure code is readable**

 All the code should be easy to understand for everyone involved in the project, and even developers who didn't contribute.
-It is best practise to have common atribute names, formatting, and indentation across all developers to maintain code uniformity.
+It is best practise to have common atribute names, formatting, and indentation across all de-velopers to maintain code uniformity.

 **2. Break it down 🕺**